Tikiri

+Economy

 Tikiri which was not traceable for a good period, has suddenly raise its importance after the commissioning of the Alumina Refinery of Hindalco Group.
 Almost this plant brought fortune, jobs, livelihood and growth to the place.
-Aditya Birla public school, Saraswati Sishu Mandir are the two important educational institutes in that place.
-But for intermediate and other higher education one has to go to Laxmipur (20 km away) in east direction, Kashipur (20 kilometers away in west direction) or Jaswantpur (20 kilometers away in south direction).

 Tikiri itself is having a Railway station, which was initially there but precisely developed by UAIL in present days in to a big one and the trains who are having stoppage at this station are 1.Jagdalpur- Bhubaneswar Hirakhand Express, 2.Jagdalpur-Rourkela Express 3.
 Koraput – Vizag DMU and 4.
 Koraput- Sambalpur Passenger.

 Tikiri is 400 kilometers away from the state capital Bhubaneswar and one can reach Tikiri from Bhubaneswar taking the Hirakhand express or private luxury buses from Barmunda Bus stand.
 While coming Tikiri from Bhubaneswar one shall pass through Berhampur, Palasa, Paralekhimundi, Gunpur, Therubali, and Rayagada while coming by NH.
 Similarly one can come via Berhampur, Digapahandi, Gumuda, Padmapur, Ramanaguda, Therubali and Rayagada while coming by NH-SH.

 Presently, the MLA of Rayagada constituency Mr.Makaranda Moduli hails from Tikiri and is an independent MLA.

 The main cultivation of this place is paddy, popcorn, Groundnut, Potato, Onion, Mandia /ragi / finger millet and other seasonal vegetables.

 The place is having one Hanuman Temple, One Shiva Temple and a Jagannath Temple to worship.

 A good number of small and medium sized springs are flowing around this area and water is not a big concern in this area.
 However- Tikiri has a bit costly in terms of living because of the presence of the Alumina Industry.